Smart ALEC: Dragging the Secretive Organization Out of the Shadows

 Although thousands of state and local lawmakers pay a "nominal membership fee to attend ALEC's retreats and receive model legislation," the bulk of the organization's financial support - over 80 percent of its income - comes from corporations.
 ALEC provides state legislators with model legislation in support of limited government, free markets, federalism, and individual liberty.

 In a report titled "ALEC: Ghostwriting the Law for Corporate America" (http://www.justice.org/cps/rde/xbcr/justice/ALEC_Report.pdf) and issued last May, the American Association for Justice described ALEC as "the ultimate smoke filled back room."
 In 2009 alone, according to the report, "826 bills were introduced in the states in 2009 and 115 were enacted into law."
+This year, it is unclear whether the number of ALEC-inspired bills will exceed 2009's numbers, but it is clear that the scope of this year's frontal attack on working people appears to be the broadest in ALEC's nearly forty-year history.

 "Behind the scenes at ALEC," the report pointed out, "the nuts and bolts of lobbying and crafting legislation is done by l[the] large corporate defense firm Shook, Hardy & Bacon."
 This "law firm with strong ties to the tobacco and pharmaceutical industries, ... has long used ALEC's ability to get a wide swath of state laws enacted to further the interests of its corporate clients."